Marcos Gallorini

-Marcos Gallorini (born 11 October 2004) is an Italian rugby union player, who plays prop for Zebre Parma in United Rugby Championship.
+Marcos Gallorini (born 11 October 2004) is an Italian rugby union player, who plays prop for Benetton in United Rugby Championship.

 Club career

 Marcos Gallorini started his career in his home town with Vasari Rugby Arezzo, before moving to Rome and the Unione Rugby Capitolina in Serie A on the summer 2022.

 In March 2023, he joined the Benetton Treviso academy.